 Virtual Workshops are available to NYUAD Faculty only.

-In addition, we sponsor a Lending Library of material relevant to working in higher education, faculty careers, diversity, equity and inclusion.
-The lending library is located at the office for Faculty Development and Diversity at NYUAD.
+We sponsor a Lending Library of material relevant to working in higher education, faculty careers, diversity, equity and inclusion.
+The lending library is located at the office for Faculty Advancement and Engagement.
 It is intended as a resource for faculty development and is available for use by NYUAD faculty.
 Any member of the community with a faculty appointment may borrow a book.

 NYU Center for Faculty Advancement

-This center is for the entire NYU community to recruit, retain, develop and advance faculty research, scholarship teaching and service work.
-The office of the Vice Provost for Faculty Development and Diversity at NYUAD works closely with The Center to align programming and other opportunities so that they are available to our faculty in NYUAD.
+This center is for the entire NYU community to recruit, retain, develop and advance faculty research, scholarship teaching, and service work.
+The office of the Vice Provost for Faculty Advancement and Engagement at NYUAD works closely with The Center to align programming and other opportunities so that they are available to our faculty in NYUAD.